ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 **Course instructors will only grade and provide feedback on projects that are stored in and properly released through GitHub.**

 ## Course Policies

+### Course Attendance

+It is mandatory for all students to attend the course sessions.
+If, due to extenuating circumstances, you will not be able to attend a session, then, whenever possible, please communicate with the course coordinator at least one week in advance to describe your situation.
+Students who have any signs of illness should not attend any in-person course sessions.

 ### Email policy